projectHF2026/project-hf-quantization-mining/README.md

-# JQuantized Model Adoption in Open-Source Software: Prevalence, Practices, and Evolution (Replication Package)
+# Quantized Model Adoption in Open-Source Software: Prevalence, Practices, and Evolution (Replication Package)

 End-to-end pipeline for the empirical study on how quantized Hugging Face (HF) models are adopted in real-world GitHub repositories, split into a **hub-side**